Dine Around the World with NE1 Newcastle Restaurant Week

 Let’s start our journey close to home.
 For a long time in this country, French food was perceived as posh – snobbish even – and there is still a place for that kind of haute cuisine, but the more casual, rustic, bistro-style fare has been gaining in popularity.

-The much-loved Hotel du Vin is offering two courses for £20 or two for £25 in its delightful dining room, where you can enjoy some bistro classics like chicken liver parfait and crème brûlée for a bargain price.
+The much-loved Hotel du Vin is offering two courses for £20 or three for £25 in its delightful dining room, where you can enjoy some bistro classics like sauteed mushrooms, steak tartare or warm sticky figgy pudding for a bargain price.

 Spain